 - Creative or innovative thinker: being creative or innovative can give you a USP over competitors and is especially useful in marketing or technology.

-If you’ve got the skills for this industry, take a look at graduate schemes available in the retail and FMCG sector today.
+If you’ve got the skills for this industry, browse graduate jobs available in the retail and FMCG sector today.